 The knee is a large complex joint that is supported by four major ligaments.
 Two collateral ligaments: medial collateral ligament (MCL) on the inside of the knee and lateral collateral ligament (LCL) on the outside of the knee.
 Two cruciate ligaments located deep inside the knee joint, the anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL).
 Ligaments are commonly injured with trauma, usually resulting in a sprain.
 More serious injuries can result in a partial tear or complete rupture of the tendon.
 Non-traumatic injury can also occur to the ligaments resulting from the arthritic aging process or repetitive strain to the knee.
 Complete tendon ruptures usually require surgical repair, however less severe injuries often respond well to conservative treatments.

-What are some symptoms of a Knee Ligament Injury?
+Symptoms of a Knee Ligament Injury

 - Deep or superficial pain in or around the knee or knee cap

 - Stiffness/pain in the knee with standing or walking